docker/docs/monitor-troubleshoot/monitor.md

 Docker Trusted Registry is a Dockerized application.
-To monitor it, you can use the same tools and techniques you're already using to monitor other containerized applications.
+To monitor it, you can use the same tools and techniques you're already using to monitor other containerized applications running on your cluster.
 One way to monitor DTR is using the monitoring capabilities of Docker Universal Control Plane.

 In your browser, log in to **Docker Universal Control Plane** (UCP), and navigate to the **Applications** page.